-Appeal Tribunal means the appeal tribunal continued under Part 5 of the Act attendant means a person who is required to help an worker manage of effects of their work-related injury during emergency or non-emergency medical care or transportation, or during activities or daily living.
+Appeal Tribunal means the appeal tribunal continued under Part 5 of the Act attendant means a person who is required to help an worker manage of effects of their workrelated injury during emergency or non-emergency medical care or transportation, or during activities or daily living.
 The attendant may be providing health care, practical or emotional support board means the Workers' Safety and Compensation Board pre-injury work-related pattern of travel means the usual distances and frequency a worker travels to and from work prior to their work-related injury.
-This includes the worker's normal mode of travel and whether the worker travels alone or not travel rates means the rates established in the Government of Yukon travel directive for meals, incidental expenses, mileage, and private accommodation for employees on travel status, as published on Yukon.ca witness means a person required by a reconsideration body of the board or the Appeal Tribunal to attend a reconsideration or appeal hearing worker means a person who performs work or services for an employer under a contract of service or apprenticeship, written or oral, express or implied and as further defined in section 77 of the Act
+This includes the worker's normal mode of travel and whether the worker travels alone or not witness means a person required by a reconsideration body of the board or the Appeal Tribunal to attend a reconsideration or appeal hearing worker means a person who performs work or services for an employer under a contract of service or apprenticeship, written or oral, express or implied and as further defined in section 77 of the Act